dnezan/human-detection-HOG-NN/README.md

 ### Compute HOG Features
 To be implemented

+Unsigned representation of HOG features is used, which means that the histogram channels are evenly spread over 0 to 180 rather than 0 to 360.
+Therefore, 180 is subtracted from the calculated arctan value.

 L2 norm is used for block normalization.
-If v is the non-normalized vector containing all histograms in a given block, and e is machine epsilon
+If v is the non-normalized vector containing all histograms in a given block, and e is machine epsilon,
 ![l2](https://github.com/dnezan/human-detection-HOG-NN/blob/master/working_files/readme/norm_f2.svg)